Tensor Factor Model Estimation by Iterative Projection: Introduction

-We note that the iterative procedure is similar to higher order orthogonal iteration (HOOI) that has been widely studied in the literature; see, e.g., \citet{de2000}, \citet{sheehan2007}, \cite{liu2014}, \citet{zhang2018tensor}, among others.
+We note that the iterative procedure is related to higher order orthogonal iteration (HOOI) that has been widely studied in the literature; see, e.g., \cite{de2000}, \cite{sheehan2007}, \cite{liu2014}, \cite{zhang2018tensor}, among others.
 However, most of the existing works are not designed for tensor time series.
-They do not consider the the special role of the time mode nor the covariance structure in the time direction.
-Often the signal part are treated as fixed or deterministic.
-In this paper we focus on the setting that the core tensor $\cF_t$ in (\ref{eq:tucker-model}) is dynamic which requires special treatment.
-Although our iterative procedures in each iteration also consist of power up and orthogonal projection operations, similar to HOOI, the matrix unfolding operation is on the auto-cross-moments that pays special attention to the time mode.
-Although iTOPUP proposed here can be reformulated as a twist of HOOI on the auto-covariance tensor, iTIPUP is different and cannot be recast equivalently as a HOOI.
-More importantly, the theoretical investigation and theoretical properties of the estimators are fundamentally different from those of HOOI, due to the dynamic structure of tensor time series and the use of auto-cross-moments, instead of covariance matrices.
+They do not consider the special role of the time mode nor the covariance structure in the time direction.
+Typically HOOI treats the signal part as fixed or deterministic.
+In this paper we treat the signal as dynamic in the sense that the core tensor $\cF_t$ in (\ref{eq:tucker-model}) is dynamic and the relationship between $\cF_t$ and the lagged $\cF_{t-h}$ is of interest.
+Our setting requires special treatment although each iteration of our iterative procedures also consists of power up and orthogonal projection operations.
+While HOOI applies the SVD directly to the matrix unfolding of the iteratively projected data, in our approach the SVD is applied to the matrix unfolding of the outer- and inner-auto-cross-product of the iteratively projected data, respectively in iTOPUP and iTIPUP.
+Although the iTOPUP algorithm proposed here can be reformulated as a twist of HOOI on the auto-cross-moment tensor, the iTIPUP algorithm is different and cannot be recast equivalently as HOOI.
+More importantly, the theoretical analysis and theoretical properties of the estimators are fundamentally different from those of HOOI, due to the dynamic structure of tensor time series and the need to use the auto-cross-product operation between the SVD and data projection in each iteration.
+Different concentration inequalities are derived to study the performance bounds.

-In this paper, we establish upper bounds on the estimation errors for both the iTOPUP and the iTIPUP, which are much sharper than the respective theoretical guarantees for TOPUP and TIPUP in \citet{chen2019factor}, demonstrating the benefits of iterative projection.
-It is also shown that our algorithms converge within a logarithmic number of iterations.
+In this paper, we establish upper bounds on the estimation errors for both the iTOPUP and the iTIPUP, which are much sharper than the respective theoretical guarantees for TOPUP and TIPUP, demonstrating the benefits of using iterative projection.
+It is also shown that the number of iterations needed for convergence is of order no greater than $\log(d)$.
 We mainly focus on the cases where the tensor dimensions are large and of similar order.
-We also cover the cases where the dimensions and the ranks of the tensor factor increase with the dimensions of the tensor time series.
-Alternative methods to the iTOPUP and iTIPUP are discussed.
+We also cover the cases where the ranks of the tensor factor process increase with the dimensions of the tensor time series.